Fork biscuits

 With only 3 ingredients, the simple fork biscuit is the easiest biscuit recipe for kids, so are the perfect thing for getting children busy in the kitchen.

-If you are looking for an easy biscuit recipe for kids, fork biscuits are the perfect, simple bake for you.
+Fork biscuits are the perfect simple bake, if you are looking for an easy biscuit recipe for kids.
 With only 3 ingredients, these no egg biscuits don’t use biscuit cutters, are easy to make and shouldn’t make too much mess in your kitchen.
 Not only that, but they’re really quick, which is ideal if, like my kids, yours have a relativetly short attention span.
 To eat, they’re a wee bit like a shortbread – really soft and crumbly, so even though they’re simple, they’re still really tasty.

 Once you’ve mastered the basic fork biscuit recipe you can try make them a bit more exciting by adding different flavours like lemon or dried fruit or even turn them into chocolate fork biscuits.